Introducing Compass Mortgage™ – For More Flexible Approvals

 • For first-time buyers, make sure to ask about rebates and programs to help you save more, along with lowering rates

-It's rare for banks not to follow central bank rate movements.
-Past incidences of prime rate adjustment delays or varied responses (e.g., a partial adjustment) have occurred, but there have been no cases of outright ignoring policy rate guidance.
+However, it's rare for banks to break with the policy rate.
+Past incidences of prime rate adjustment delays or varied responses (e.g. a partial adjustment) have occurred, but there have been no cases of outright ignoring policy rate guidance.

-If banks ever decide not to follow a BoC rate move, it will be because the banking sector is concerned about undue financial damage.
+If banks ever decide not to follow a BoC rate move, it would be because the banking sector is concerned about undue financial damage.

-Prime rates are set higher than the BoC policy rate.
+Prime rates are set higher than the BoC rate.

-Most bank prime rates are set with a spread of +2.20% above the Bank of Canada's policy rate.
-For example, when that policy rate is 4.0%, bank prime rates are then set at 6.20%.
+Most bank prime rates are generally set at a spread of 2.0% above the Bank of Canada's policy rate.
+But that spread can deviate depending on economic conditions.

-Some banks may set their prime rate at a higher spread than +2.20% (e.g. at 6.35% from a policy rate of 4.0%).
-However, their borrowing rates to their best clients would still likely align with industry offerings, perhaps advertising a higher 'discount' off prime.
+Some banks may set their prime rate at a higher spread than +2.20% (e.g. at 5.25% from a policy rate of 3.0%).
+However, their borrowing rates for their best clients would likely still align with industry offerings, perhaps advertising a higher 'discount' off prime.

 If you think you're getting a better prime-rate discount with a certain lender — make sure they're using the same prime rate as other banks (and beware, they may also make up for it with higher pre-payment penalties).